Dogs and Seasonal Allergies: Sniffle-Free Tips

 Can you recommend any home remedies to alleviate my dog’s seasonal allergies?

-Giving them a good rinse after outdoor play keeps allergens at bay.
-Omega-3 fatty acids found in fish oil supplements can also be beneficial for your dog’s skin health.
+Rinsing them off after outdoor play helps keep allergens away.
+Omega-3 fatty acids from fish oil supplements can also do wonders for their skin health.

 What are the best treatments for respiratory allergies in dogs?